 The Criminal Case and Trial

 The fresh case against Christopher Wakefield Chevalier, after a grand jury indictment is CR2013-002591.
-Charges seem to be manslaughter plus hit-and-run w/death.
+Charges are manslaughter plus hit-and-run w/death.
 Case minute entries.
 Trial is set initially set for late Nov 2013, and as of fall 2015 hasn’t happened.

 The last batch of minutes from late Sept 2015 has some interesting stuff about defense expert witness Chester Flaxmeyer.
 He has appeared twice in the azbikelaw.org files — once in offering a “diabetes defense” of Patrick Nissley (found guilty of manslaughter) after a headon he was involved in resulted in the death of a pedestrian on the sidewalk and another in the case of Gary Foshee, a driver with a previous dui who killed a bicyclist head-on and was also convicted.
 See AACJ who runs an annual seminar on Aggressive Defense of the Accused Impaired Driver, Mr. Flaxmeyer is a routine speaker.
 There were also defense motions that were denied, to have the prosecutor removed for prosecutorial misconduct.
 And defense motions to allow/see the deceased’s autopsy/tox results — so far denied.